SensJus at the Engaging Citizen Science Conference in Aarhus, Denmark

 1) The need to establish spaces, which can be legal clinics at universities, museums or libraries where peer citizens, experts and students that can advise less structured and more spontaneous citizen science initiatives and assure them support in order to comply with applicable laws and regulations while carrying out their monitoring.
 These clinics could also provide support to avoid liabilities and health risks for participants stemming from citizen science.
 Lastly, they could provide support in terms of data management in the short and long term.
 We will take as inspiration the US CSA experience: https://citizenscience.org/get-involved/working-groups/law-policy/ask-a-legalquestion/.

 2) The recognition at legal or at least political level of more 'reactive' forms of citizen science such as the AnalyzeBasilicata campaign in Italy (https://covacontro.org/) that are struggling to get funding and visibility, introducing a discussion on how to support these civic sentinels through creative forms (for example a 'union' similar to labour unions for the citizen scientists).

 3) The reflection on new forms of communication that bring a wider audience closer to civic monitoring, for example through drawings and story-telling, as we did under the SensJus project with this free graphic novel recounting the story of a civic sentinel facing oil contamination (available at https://sensingforjustice.webnode.it/l/fumetto/).
 This method of communication could facilitate a dialogue also with low literacy citizen science participants such as those encountered in Basilicata which were mainly farmers and peasants.

-The input of the discussants will inspire an ongoing work of drafting a 'manifesto' to ensure that reactive environmental citizen science can flourish and increase its impact.
+The input of the discussants inspired an ongoing work of drafting a 'manifesto' to ensure that reactive environmental citizen science can flourish and increase its impact.

 For questions on this session, write to Anna: Anna.BERTI-SUMAN@ec.europa.eu